- Cloudways vs Bluehost – Introduction

 Regarding uptime, Pingdom data reveals that Cloudways has an exceptional track record, with an average uptime of 99.99%.

 In contrast, Bluehost had a relatively poor uptime of 99.66%, rendering their starter plan unsuitable for professional business websites.

 In addition to uptime and average response time, load testing is essential to consider when evaluating hosting performance.
 To test the ability of Cloudways and Bluehost to handle high-traffic loads, I sent 500 simultaneous visitors to each site and measured the average response time.

 The results showed that Cloudways had an impressive average response time of 180ms, while Bluehost recorded a score of 309ms.
 This indicates that Cloudways is nearly twice as fast as Bluehost in handling high-traffic loads, making it a better option for websites anticipating heavy traffic.

 4. Core Web Vitals

-Core Web Vitals will become an important ranking factor from May onward.
-I checked the Core Web Vitals for both Cloudways and Bluehost.
+Core Web Vitals has become a user experience factor.
+I conducted tests on their respective sites to assess the Core Web Vitals of both Cloudways and Bluehost.

-Cloudways recorded a Largest Contentful Paint of 0.583 s, a Total Blocking Time of 0 s, and a Cumulative Layout Shift of 0.
-However, Bluehost recorded the Largest Contentful Paint of 1.080 s, a Total Blocking Time of 0.021s, and a Cumulative Layout Shift of 0.002.
+The results showed that Cloudways recorded a Largest Contentful Paint of 468ms, a Total Blocking Time of 0ms, and a Cumulative Layout Shift of 0.
+In comparison, Bluehost recorded a Largest Contentful Paint of 435ms, a Total Blocking Time of 0ms, and a Cumulative Layout Shift of 0.

 5. Global TTFB